-- (a) A local housing needs assessment for the targeted population developed in partnership with the local lead agency. - (b) A description of how the development will meet the needs of the targeted tenants including how the units will be made affordable to persons with extremely low incomes, unit size, access to supportive services, transportation, proximity to community amenities, etc.
+- (a) A local housing needs assessment for the targeted population developed in partnership with the local lead agency. - (b) A description of how the development will meet the needs of the targeted tenants including how the units will be made affordable to persons with extremely low incomes, unit size, access to supportive services, transportation, proximity to community amenities, etc. - (c) A description of the experience of the local lead agency and their capacity to provide access to supportive services, and to maintain relationships with the management agent and community service providers for the duration of the compliance period.

-- (c) A description of the experience of the local lead agency, their capacity to assure access to supportive services, and to maintain the relationship with the relevant tenants for the duration of the compliance period. - (d) A Memorandum of Understanding (MOU) between the developer(s), management agent and the lead local agency.
-The MOU will include a description of the tenant referral process and how the local lead agency will remain linked to the project for the entire compliance period. - (e) Certification that participation in supportive services will not be a condition of tenancy (not required for projects where all of the units are providing transitional housing for the homeless). - (f) Agreement that for a period of ninety days after the initial rent-up period begins, establishing a preferential leasing opportunity for the number of units specified in the application for persons with disabilities. - (g) Agreement to maintain a separate waiting list for persons with disabilities and prioritizing these individuals for any units that may become vacant after the initial rent-up period, based upon the minimum number of units specified in your application. - (h) Agreement to affirmatively market to persons with disabilities. - (i) Agreement to include a section on reasonable accommodation in property management's application for tenancy. - (j) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSD benefits.
+- (d) A Memorandum of Understanding (MOU) between the developer(s), management agent and the lead local agency.
+The MOU will include a description of the tenant referral process and how the local lead agency will remain linked to the project for the entire compliance period. - (e) Certification that participation in supportive services will not be a condition of tenancy (not required for projects where all of the units are providing transitional housing for the homeless). - (f) Agreement that for a period of ninety (90) days after the initial rent-up period begins, establishing a preferential leasing opportunity for the number of units specified in the application for persons with disabilities. - (g) Agreement to maintain a separate waiting list for persons with disabilities and prioritizing these individuals for any units that may become vacant after the initial rent-up period, based upon the minimum number of units specified in your application. - (h) Agreement to affirmatively market to persons with disabilities. - Agreement to include a section on reasonable accommodation in property management's application for tenancy. - (j) Agreement to accept Section 8 vouchers or certificates (or other rental assistance) as allowable income as part of property management income requirement guidelines for eligible tenants and not require total income beyond that which is reasonably available to persons with disabilities currently receiving SSI and SSD benefits.

+The requirements of this Section IV(F)(4) may be fully or partially waived to the extent the Agency determines that they are not feasible.
 All materials required under this Section must be submitted to DHHS by the full application due date.
-A detailed description of the elements to be addressed in the Targeting Plan is included in Appendix D.
+A detailed description of the elements to be addressed in the Targeting Plan is included in Appendix D. This Section IV(F)(4) does not apply to tax-exempt bond applications.